 Our educational community includes the school, the parishes, and the homes.
-This community exists to maintain academic standards and to foster Catholic values in children.
-Prayer, both formal and personal, and sacramental participation are encouraged.
+This community exists to maintain academic standards and to foster Catholic values in children and to empower them to be all that they can be.
+Prayer, both formal and personal, and sacramental participation are expected.
+Catholics only receive Holy Communion.

 St. John Neumann Regional School is an educational community where children are taught that action is essential to confirming what one believes.
 Children learn together about human needs, human differences, and social justice as well as how to respond in their own unique ways through Christian service.
 Students are made aware of the need to help all of God's children.

-St. John Neumann Regional School, a witnessing community of clergy, faculty, staff, parents, legal guardians, volunteers, and students, creates an environment of learning rooted in Christ's gospel message of love, understanding, and individual worth.
+St. John Neumann Regional School, a witnessing community of clergy, faculty, staff, parents, grandparents, legal guardians, volunteers, and students, creates an environment of learning rooted in Christ's gospel message of love, understanding, and individual worth.